nandincube/JamJot/README.md

 - Add track-level notes to songs/tracks within playlists
 - Add Timestamp-based notes to songs
 - CRUD opertations for management of notes
-- Per-user secure annotation/note storage
+- Per-user secure annotation/note storage and manipulation

 ## Architecture and Design Overview
 - The system has a layered architecture (Model-View-Controller architecture implemented using a Service-Repository pattern) to facilitate seperation of concerns.
 In this architecture, the controller layer handles HTTP requests and response mapping, the service layer contains business logic and perfroms ownership validation, and the repository layer manages data persistence using Spring Data JPA.